s3rius/rustus/docs/deploy.md

 # Deployment

 Deploying an application is always a challenge.
 Rustus was made to make deployment as easy as possible.
-Since this application works with files so if you want to scale number of rustus instances you have to somehow make different rustus instances to work with the same data or info directory.
+Since Rustus works with files you have to be careful while scaling it.
+All rustus instances must have access to the same data and info storages.

 ## Docker compose